Suppression of Shock X-ray Emission in Novae from Turbulent Mixing with Cool Gas: Introduction

 The high densities in nova outflows result in short radiative cooling times behind the shock, leading to complex multi-dimensional and multi-phase behavior \citep{Steinberg&Metzger18} and the formation of a cool and dense shell of gas \citep{Metzger+14} and, ultimately, dust \citep{Gehrz88,Derdzinski+17,Chong+25}.
 This thin shell is susceptible to an instability \citep{Vishniac94}, whereby lateral perturbations of the interaction front cause material to be diverted from convex to concave regions, in such a way that oppositely directed flows create elongated regions, imparting the cool gas shell and shock front with a ``corrugated'' geometrical structure \citep{Stevens+92,Walder&Folini00,Pittard09,Parkin+11,McLeod&Whitworth13,Kee+14}.
 On top of any intrinsic temporal or directional variability in the white dwarf outflow, these instabilities drive turbulence in the post-shock gas \citep{Steinberg&Metzger18}.

 The high densities in nova outflows also render the gas both upstream of the shock, and in the downstream cooling layer, largely neutral.
 These regions efficiently absorb UV and X-ray radiation from the shock, reprocessing its kinetic power to optical wavelengths, where the radiation escapes due to the lower opacity \citep{Metzger+14}.
 Comparing the gamma-ray and optical luminosities of novae leads one to deduce that an order-unity fraction of nova optical emission is shocked-powered \citep{Metzger+14,Chomiuk+20}, similar to ``interaction powered'' supernovae (e.g., \citealt{Smith+07}).
 This inference is supported by temporal correlations observed in a few well-studied novae, ASASSN-16ma and ASASSN-18fv, between the gamma-ray and optical light curves (e.g., \citealt{Li+17,Aydi+20}), as would be expected if both cosmic-ray acceleration and reprocessed thermal radiation track the instantaneous shock power, and hence each other \citep{Metzger+14}.
+However, classical novae exhibit a wide range of gamma-ray luminosities (e.g., \citealt{Franckowiak+18}), and the relative importance of shocks to the optical emission likely shows considerable diversity across the population.